Trump launches his fall push in Iowa to lock in his lead before the first Republican caucuses

 Tracie Kelly, a 48-year-old mother who home-schools her children, attended the event with her husband and family.
 After filling out her pledge card committing to caucus for Trump, Kelly called him “the right guy to do the right thing.”

 In particular, she noted his appointment of the three U.S. Supreme Court justices who helped overturn Roe v.
-Wade.
+Wade, allowing states to pass strict abortion restrictions.
 Trump has refused to commit to pursuing a national abortion ban, drawing the ire of some social conservatives.
 But Kelly said that didn’t bother her.

 “He might not say the right things all the time, but he speaks for our beliefs,” she said.